MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-app-bar.md

 5. On the home site, select **Settings** and then **Global navigation** to **enable** and customize.
 6. For the global navigation source, select **Home site navigation** to display the home site navigation that you created in the global navigation panel.
 Then select **Save**.

-## Understand how this may impact page customizations
+## Understand how the app bar may impact page customizations

 The SharePoint app bar may impact current page customizations, specifically those positioned to the left of your page.
 For organization using [page placeholders](https://docs.microsoft.com/sharepoint/dev/spfx/extensions/get-started/using-page-placeholder-with-extensions), the SharePoint app bar will cover parts of both the header and footer page placeholder.
 In the following image, the place holder footprint is in red: